Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 Delete generated pdf after amount of minutes: This will cleanup files after x minutes.

+Debug: If this is set to true, you'll see the response of your query dumped in the resultscreen.
+This is convenient if you want to know what values your survey returns.
+For example: does a 'no answer'-option generate an empty string or a number?

 ### Survey specific configuration: markerquestions

 #### By (simple) example

 Note: I apologize for the example, just a lack of inspiration ...

+##### Single Questions

 Suppose you have three questions: